 84. Referral Marketing

-Make your content easy to share, partner up with influencers, include a review section on your webpage or implement a loyalty program.
+Make your content easy to share, partnering up with influencers, including a review section on your webpage or implementing a loyalty program can all help you increase referrals.

 In order to track success, use the referral section in Google Analytics.